cyb0124/OCRemote/README.md

 # OCRemote
-OCRemote is a ComputerCraft/OpenComputers system for item-storage and multi-step parallelized automations.
+OCRemote is a ComputerCraft/OpenComputers system for item-storage and highly compact and parallelized automations.
 It allows you to build a network of storages and machines similar to an ME or RS system.
 It is designed to handle heavy automation workloads seen in expert-mode modpacks.

 Main features:
   - User doesn't request crafting from this system.
 Instead, all craftable items are kept a constant stock of.
   - All input/output/crafting rules are configured as code.
 This allows extremely compact setups, such as defining 100+ recipes for a single machine, and specifying input, output and crafting all on the same side of a machine.
-  - Robust handling of many types of automations, from simple ore-processing to complex multi-block/in-world crafting that requires you to send inputs in the exact amount/proportion to different locations like [this](https://www.youtube.com/watch?v=HKk70owisso).
+  - Robust handling of many types of automations, from simple ore-processing to complex multiblock/in-world crafting that requires you to send items / fluids in the exact amount/proportion to multiple input locations, like [this](https://www.youtube.com/watch?v=HKk70owisso).
 Items in machine buffers can also be precisely regulated: no clogging should ever happen.
   - Works with probabilistic/RNG recipes and recipes that give back inputs.
   - Support rule-based recipe inputs/outputs, such as "any item whose name ends with 'Ore'", and "any sword that's more than 50% damaged".
   - Prioritization of recipes and inputs (e.g. process the most needed ore first; use the most abundant input variant).